 In the instance that you notice something peeling or flaking on the inner surface of your grill lid, don’t panic! this means it’s time to clean things up and take care of the problem.

-So “Why is the inside of the grill lid peeling?”
+So “Why is the inside of grill peeling?”

-Why is the inside of grill lid peeling or flaking?
+Why is the Inside of Grill Peeling or Flaking?